-So there I was the first Parks planner, deciding if I should save myself or the government property.
-And don’t you believe it that a civil servant can’t make a quick decisionI left the Parks vehicle, run up to the road where a large army truck was .
-I just had time to dive in underneath that truck and hang on to the rear end when the avalanche struck. pushed that (very heavy) army truck several mete down the road.
-Snow flowed everywhere including under the truck where I was hanging, but I was okay.
+So there I was – the first Parks planner, deciding if I should save myself or the government property.
+And don’t you believe it that a civil servant can’t make a quick decision.
+I left the Parks vehicle, run up to the road to where a large army truck was parked.
+I just had time to dive in underneath that truck and hang on to the rear end when the avalanche struck.
+The impact of the avalanche pushed that (very heavy) army truck several metres down the road.
+Snow flowed everywhere, including under the truck where I was hanging, but I was okay.

 PHOTO - Mother told me there would to be days like this.

 When it was all over, the government vehicle was completely demolished.
-You can imagine the force that car hit with.
+You can imagine the force that car was hit with.
 We thought the only safe place would have been in the glove compartment.

 The first winter that my family and I lived in Rogers Pass, we were stationed at the Fidelity Mountain snow station.
 We spent the winter high up on the mountain, accessible only by snowcat, snowmobile or skis.

 Living on Mount Fidelity was a great time for the family.
-Fredy and Susi were young, only three and four.
-We lived in a house that was perched on stilts, but even so it was almost buried by snow in mid winter. six of compacted snow on the ground.
-It was good planning that the front door opened inward because some mornings we awoke to a wall of snow I had to shovel up and out in order for us to the house.
-I shoveled out the kitchen window too so we had some natural light in the house.
-The kids loved to climb up the steep roof and slide down in front of the kitchen window, getting a bit of a drop.
+Fredy and Susi were young, only three and four years old.
+We lived in a house that was perched on two-and-a-half-metre (eight foot) stilts, but even so it was almost buried by snow in mid winter.
+That was the year with six metres (eighteen feet) of compacted snow on the ground.
+It was good planning that the front door opened inward because some mornings we awoke to a wall of snow that I had to shovel up and out in order for us to leave the house.
+I shoveled out the kitchen window, too, so we had some natural light in the house.
+The kids loved to climb up the steep roof and slide down in front of the kitchen window, getting a bit of a drop as they went.

-PHOTO – ids sling off the roof
+PHOTO – Kids sling off the roof.

-A lot of times we were above the weather We were in the sunshine and down below it w snowing.
-It was tough to get down to the road with the kidsIf conditions they would ski down the cat track.
+A lot of times we were above the weather on Fidelity.
+We were in the sunshine and down below it would be snowing.
+It was tough to get down the five or six kilometres to the road with the kids though.
+If conditions were reasonable, they would ski down the cat track.

 We loved it up at Fidelity but after that first winter, the powers that be decided that we should move down into the community at Rogers Pass.
-There were about families living there at the time.
+There were about ten families living there at the time.

-in Rogers Pass, Anni knitted me the first of many pairs of knicker socks.
+While in Rogers Pass, Anni knitted me the first of many pairs of knicker socks.
 At the time, standard climbing gear consisted of knickers and long woolen socks that reached up to your knees.
 I found it very difficult to find a pair of socks that fit me well – they were all too tight in the calves.
 So Anni made me a beautiful pair with lots of cables, designed to fit perfectly.
 She used bright red wool.
 From then on I wore red socks.

 Years later, the standard issue socks given to the wardens for rescue work were grey.
-I told the guys that only lpine pecialists were allowed to wear red socks. started off as a joke, but became more and more serious over time.
-Nobody would dare to wear red socks and ifs up, they a hard time.
+I always told the guys that only alpine specialists were allowed to wear red socks.
+It started off as a joke, but the red socks became more and more serious over time.
+Nobody would dare to wear red socks to a school or a climb I was conducting and if new recruits accidently showed up in some, they were given a hard time – by the other guys.